-Scholars have conducted research on task transitions and highly variable work (Leroy, 2009; Louis & Sutton, 1991; Monsell, 2003), considering what generally makes an effective transition or worker.
-Unfortunately, we do not fully understand how individuals' psychological connections to the tasks they perform fluctuate when they transition between those tasks as well as the impact on subsequent task effectiveness.
+Scholars have conducted research on task transitions and highly variable work (Louis & Sutton, 1991; Marks et al., 2001; Rotundo & Sackett, 2002), considering what generally makes an effective transition or worker.
+Unfortunately, we do not fully understand how individuals' psychological connections to the tasks they perform influences transitions between those tasks as well as subsequent task effectiveness.
 A more robust understanding of the psychological connections individuals maintain with tasks - after having previously transitioned - are critical to improving and maintaining the effectiveness of crew members as well as individuals on Earth.

-Leroy, S. (2009).
-Why is it so hard to do my work?
-The challenge of attention residue when switching between work tasks.
-Organizational Behavior and Human Decision Processes, 109(2), 168-181. http://dx.doi.org/ Louis, M. R., & Sutton, R. I. (1991).
+Louis, M. R., & Sutton, R. I. (1991).
 Switching cognitive gears: From habits of mind to active thinking.
 Human